 Method 1: Brass or Silver Polish

-- Dab a bit of brass or silver polish on the lenses with a cotton ball and gently rub it around.
+- Dab a tiny bit of brass or silver polish on the lenses with a cotton ball or cotton swab and gently rub it over the scratch.

 - If there is any excess polish, remove it with a clean, lint-free cloth.

-- Repeat the process until the scratch has disappeared.
+- Repeat the process until the scratch has minimized.

 Method 2: Toothpaste